 You can’t scale it up either in terms of revenue.

-If you are interested in how to generate a consistent revenue online, stay with me and I will point to you in the right direction.
+If you are interested in how to generate consistent revenue online, stay with me and I will point you in the right direction.

-Basically it requires and effort and persistence.
+Basically, it requires effort and persistence.
 But in about 12 months you can generate 4 or 5 figures per month.

 When it comes to the “easy money”, I will leave links to legitimate sites at the bottom of this article.